debrunbaix/nvim/README.md

 > A file dedicated to setting up and managing color schemes for Neovim.

-- I use my colorscheme : [mono-purple](https://github.com/debrunbaix/mono-purple.nvim)
+I use `rebelot/kanagawa.nvim` as my main colorscheme but I change the background to deep dark.

 ### `lsp.lua` :

 > Configuration for Language Server Protocol (LSP) integration, enabling advanced language features like autocompletion and diagnostics for `Python` and `C`.
+It is updated for 0.11.

 ### `oil.lua` :